 Though a timely process, securing adequate home insurance coverage is so important for protecting your financial assets.
 And as you begin to make updates to your home and improve its value, make sure you’re sending through the cost of those updates to your insurance provider.
 That way, in the case of an accident, you can get fully reimbursed for the true value of your home.

-Have any lingering questions regarding your upcoming home insurance purchase?
+Have any lingering questions regarding your upcoming home insurance purchase or the insurance binder you'll receive once a policy is purchased?
 Reach out to one of our agents or check out our homeowners insurance buyers guide to get all the answers you need.